lucee/lucee-docs/docs/04.guides/13.Various/32.tutorial-lucee/04.tutorial-reporting-bugs/page.md

 ---
-title: How to report bugs and get help with Lucee
+title:Support: How to report bugs/problems and get help with Lucee
 id: tutorial-reporting-bugs
 menuTitle: How to report bugs
 ---